Non-Degree / Dates:14 - 18 July 2025

 Participants

-This summer course is suitable for people interested in writing poetry, from relative beginners to more experienced writers.
+This summer course is suitable for people interested in writing creative non-fiction, from relative beginners to more experienced writers.

-During the course you will be expected to attend workshops and seminars, submit your work for peer review and create a portfolio of your own writing.
+During the course you will be expected to attend the seminars and workshops, submit your work for peer review and create a portfolio of your own writing.

 Credit points

-Upon full participation and the completion of the course, the students will be awarded 3 ECTS points.
+Upon full participation and the completion of the course, the students will be awarded 2 ECTS points and a certificate of completion.

 Course fee